ianunruh/ianunruh.com/_posts/2014-05-11-monitor-everything-part-2.md

 ### Basic syslog input

 The first configuration we'll apply to Logstash is a local syslog file input.
-It should read and normalize entries from:
+It should read and normalize entries from the following files.

 - `/var/log/syslog`
 - `/var/log/auth.log`